Notes from the journey.

 All the believers were together and had everything in common.

-Selling their possessions and goods, they gave to anyone as he
+Selling their possessions and goods, they gave to anyone as he had need.

 Every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts, praising God and enjoying the favor of all the people.